Skip to main content

 “Cloud data governance represents a strategic methodology of data management aimed at optimizing the use of data in the cloud to align with business goals, adhere to regulatory standards, and encourage innovation,” says Kausik Chaudhuri, CIO of Lemongrass.
 “It entails the development and application of various standards, procedures, and policies critical for the effective management of data stored in the cloud.”

-In this article, we’ll take a deeper look at cloud data governance: what it is, how and why companies use it, best practices, and more.
+In this article, we’ll examine cloud data governance in more detail: what it is, how and why companies use it, best practices, and more.

 Cloud Data Governance Defined